Dr. Katherine Loflin is an award-winning, internationally-recognized trailblazer in place science, earning her the moniker of The City Doctor.

 Get to know her through this short video that features a handful of talks and projects from around the world.

 Then see what clients have to say about Dr. Loflin and her ability to change the trajectory of places for the better.

 Get Dr. Loflin’s book: “Place Match: The City Doctor’s Guide to Finding Where You Belong”

 Dr. Katherine Loflin, the “City Doctor”, is the Principal of Loflin Consulting Solutions.
-She holds leadership roles in some of the most groundbreaking and innovative projects in the field of placemaking.
+She has held advisory and leadership roles in some of the most groundbreaking and innovative placemaking projects, such as:

 Dr. Loflin also created and hosted the only radio show dedicated to the topic of placemaking, Place Matters with Dr. Katherine Loflin.
-The show is sponsored by the John S. and James L. Knight Foundation and Johnson C. Smith University.
-Previous shows are available as free podcasts at Podbean and iTunes.
-The show has been cited by The Atlantic as among the best venues on placemaking in the United States.
+The show was sponsored by the John S. and James L. Knight Foundation and Johnson C. Smith University.
+It was cited by The Atlantic as among the best venues on placemaking in the United States.

 Previously, she served as Program Director for the John S. and James L. Knight Foundation in Miami, FL, in which she managed the Technical Assistance Program, Community Foundation Program and grant making in two cities.
 She was also the foundation’s expert on civic engagement, advising on all of the foundation’s proposals, grants and evaluations in this area.
 Through this portfolio of work, she was responsible for helping to guide the foundation’s charitable investment of millions of dollars annually.